 A team from Singapore (Ramadan Q) has established skin on chip allowing the co-culture of keratinocyte (HaCaT KC) and monocyte (U937) cell lines (4).
 The model allows a follow-up of the transepithelial electric resistance (TEER) for the monitoring of the tight junctions and also allows the realization of an immunological test.

 A Korean team (Wufuer and Lee), developed a skin on chip (5).
 The three layers of the skin (hypodermis, dermis, and epidermis) are reconstituted by three supports of PDMS on which the cells are cultured.
 Each layer is separated by a porous membrane (PET, 0.4 μM pore).
 This model reproduces edema and inflammation but uses cell lines (HaCaT KC, HS27 FB CL, HUVEC).

-A team from Columbia University (Abaci HE) developed also one allowing the culture of full thickness skin biopsy (6).
+A team from Columbia University (Abaci HE) developed also one allowing the culture of full-thickness skin biopsy (6).
 The primary culture can be maintained for 3 weeks.
-It is a system without pump allowing the study of transdermal passage/transport.
-Disadvantage: contains only fibroblasts and keratinocytes (loss of immunity).
+It is a system without a pump allowing the study of transdermal passage/transport.
+Disadvantage contains only fibroblasts and keratinocytes (loss of immunity).